jpa99/Algorithms/README.md

 Websites that offer detailed explanations and complexity analyses for some of the above algorithims:
 * [Topcoder Algorithms Tutorials](https://www.topcoder.com/community/data-science/data-science-tutorials/) - Phenomenal resource taught by competitive programming legends.
 Lots of challenging algorithms deconstructed and numerous applications demonstrated with Topcoder problems.
 * [GeeksforGeeks](http://www.geeksforgeeks.org) - Almost every well known algorithm is explained on this site with implementations, however some explanations are occasionally cursory/lacking in detail/unclear.
-* [IOI Syllabus](https://people.ksp.sk/~misof/ioi-syllabus/) - Detailed list of topics covered by the IOI
+* [IOI Syllabus](https://people.ksp.sk/~misof/ioi-syllabus/) - Detailed list of topics covered by the IOI.
 * [E-maxx](http://e-maxx-eng.appspot.com) - Translated from [Russian](http://e-maxx.ru/algo/) to English, very good list of useful algorithms and impelmentations along with explanations; widely used within the competitive programming community.
 * [Algorithms Discussion](http://codeforces.com/blog/entry/13529) - Codeforces blog post containing diverse array of algorithms (including less common techniques) and links to explanations/implementations.
 * [500 Data Structures and Algorithms](https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions) - Collection of software engineering interview questions and solutions.